 According to the Canadian Paediatric Society, at least 29,000 children under the age of 15 are treated each year for playground-related injuries.
 Children between the ages of five and nine have the highest risk of injury.
 Falls are the number one cause of injuries seen in the emergency room, accounting for up to 75 percent of cases.
 Head injuries most commonly occur from swing falls.

 Because falls can potentially lead to serious injuries, it’s particularly important to pay special attention to playground surfacing.
 With shock-absorbent surfacing, you can drastically reduce the risk of injury.
-Here are the best playground surfaces to lessen the chance of major injuries:

 - Pea gravel